Bungarus: Description

 Kraits usually range between 1.0 and 1.5 m in total length (including tail), although specimens as large as 2.0 m have been observed.
 The banded krait (B. fasciatus) may grow as large as 2.125 m.
 Most species of kraits are covered in smooth, glossy scales arranged in bold, striped patterns of alternating black and light-colored areas.
 This may serve as aposematic colouration in its habitat of grassland and scrub jungle.
 The scales along the dorsal ridge of the back are hexagonal.
 The head is slender, and the eyes have round pupils.
 Kraits have pronounced dorsolateral flattening, which causes them to be triangular in cross section.

-Diet and behavior

-Kraits are ophiophagous, preying primarily upon other snakes (including venomous varieties) and are cannibalistic, feeding on other kraits.
-They also eat mice and small lizards.

-All kraits are nocturnal.
-They are more docile during the daylight; at night, they become very active, but are not very aggressive even when provoked.
-They are actually rather timid, and often hide their heads within their coiled bodies for protection.
-When in this posture, they sometimes whip their tails around as a type of distraction.

-Reproduction

-Kraits are oviparous.
-The female lays a clutch of 12 to 14 eggs in piles of leaf litter, and stays with them until they hatch.
+Ecology

+Kraits are nocturnal and ophiophagous, preying chiefly upon other snakes including those of their kinds, although occasional hunt for small rodents and lizards has been observed.
+They are seldom encountered during daytime while becoming highly alert at night.
+If disturbed, they usually flee; failing this they tend to coil up with the head underneath the body for protection.
+Though most kraits are docile and timid, some species thrash fiercely when caught for relocation.
+Repeated provocation may result in bites which are the last resort of the snakes.
+Kraits are oviparous, releasing a clutch of 12 to 14 eggs in piles of leaf litter.
+The female usually stays with them until they hatch.